tier4/autoware_lanelet2_map_validator/autoware_lanelet2_map_validator/docs/intersection/virtual_traffic_light_section_overlap.md

 ### Flow Chart

 The flow chart of this validation is present as below.
 Note that this validator can validate the overlap of lanelet paths only if the two lanelet paths can construct a line graph.
-Divering paths cannot be validated.
+Diverging paths cannot be validated.

 ![virtual_traffic_light_section_overlap_flow](../../media/virtual_traffic_light_section_overlap_flow.drawio.svg)